MartinPankraz/SAP-MSTeams-Hero/Towel-Bearer/103b-sap-principal-propagation-apim.md

 So far so good.
 You have established the famous "SAP Principal Propagation".
 It doesn't stop there though.
 Often there is a desire to deal with the complexity of this authentication mechanism in one place and solve for all clients centrally.
 We will be employing Azure APIM for that purpose.

+*Didn't wear our towels during last session, but they were close.
+Got lucky this time.*

 ## 📖 Description

 Familiarize yourself with this blog post "[AzureSAPODataReader](https://github.com/MartinPankraz/AzureSAPODataReader)" and [GitHub repos](https://blogs.sap.com/2021/08/12/.net-speaks-odata-too-how-to-implement-azure-app-service-with-sap-odata-gateway/) to learn more about the context.